Shreyasc27/KotlinNotes/Section_5_OO&KotlinClassesFunctionsInheritance.md

 fun main(args: Array<String>)= println(labelMultiply1(op1=3, op2=4, label="Result : "))
 ```
 #### vararg
-* Kotlin can have functions that can have arbitary number of arguments
+* Kotlin can have functions that can have arbitary number of arguments i.e. Number of cars below are 3 but they can be 5 as well.
-* Only `vararg` per function signature
+* Only `vararg` parameter per function signature
 ```
 fun main(args: Array<String>){